ir-uam/SIGIR2018/README.md

     mvn javadoc:javadoc

-  Documentation will be generated in the folder `target/site`.
+  The documentation will be generated in the folder `target/site`.